 Can AI phone bots handle outbound calls?

-Yes, many platforms like Synthflow, VoiceSpin, and Lindy are designed to handle outbound calling workflows.
+Yes, platforms like Synthflow, VoiceSpin, and Lindy can handle outbound calling workflows.
 They can follow up on leads, send reminders, or even qualify prospects before handing them off to human reps.

 Are AI call bots compliant with call recording or data laws?

-Most serious platforms, especially ones like Lindy, are built with compliance in mind.
+Good AI call bot platforms comply with call recording and data laws.
 They follow regulations like the TCPA for outbound calling and the GDPR for personal data protection, and often offer call recording disclaimers or consent tracking features.

 What’s the best AI call bot for support teams?